alan-turing-institute/alexa-room-finder/README.md

 ### Deploying the code to Lambda
 * In order to deploy our code to Lambda we need to create a .zip file with all the necessary bits and bobs.
-* First, you need to make a small edit to `index.js`.
-Change `APP_ID = undefined` to the APP_ID found in the top left-hand corner of the Alexa console.
+* First, you need to make some small edits to `index.js`.
+Change `const APP_ID = '{app-id}'` to the APP_ID found in the top left-hand corner of the Alexa console.
+Then change `const testNames = ['{calendar-name-1}', '{calendar-name-2}'];` to an array of the names of rooms you'd like to find. **It's important that these names are exact as they're used to identify the right calendars.**
 * Then open a terminal, and in it navigate to the `lambda` directory.
 Then run `npm install`, and it will install the necessary modules for you.
-* Then within the lambda folder, select `index.js`, `requesters.js`, and `node_modules`, and right-click to compress them to a .zip file.
-Do not select zip the lambda folder from the root folder, as htat won't work.
+* Then within the lambda folder, select `index.js`, `requesters.js`, and `node_modules`, and right-click to compress them to a .zip file. **Do not compress the whole lambda folder from the root folder; that won't work.** It's fine if you accidentally compress `package.json` though!
 * Then upload your .zip file to Lambda!

 * Lastly, back on Lambda, leave your handler as index.handler, and use a lambda_basic_execution role.
 You may have to create this if this is your first Lambda function.